Would you survive a month in poverty?

 The Community Action Poverty Simulation, presented by the Fort McMurray Poverty Reduction Network, is a tool that helps participants rethink the challenges that millions of low income individuals must face each and every day.
 More importantly, this tool helps people identify areas of change that can directly impact the effects of poverty on individuals, families and communities.

 Wood Buffalo Poverty Reduction Network’s Poverty Simulation

-If you are interested in hosting a Poverty Simulation or are looking for further information, please contact Jennifer Kennett at email@example.com or at 780-791-0077.
+If you are interested in hosting a Poverty Simulation or are looking for further information, please contact Jo-Anne Packham at firstname.lastname@example.org or at 780-791-0077 ext 3017.